aurelia/template-lint/README.md

 *If you use this library directly, in a production environment (ci), then ensure you lock to a minor version as this library is under development and subject to breaking changes on minor versions*

 ##Example
-using the default config, the example:
+using the default config (plus type checking - *see below*), the example:

 ***foo.html***